astrolytics-io/nucleus-analytics/README.md

 This module works in both the renderer and the main process, but **you should use it in one process only, otherwise you'll see duplicate data.
 We recommend the renderer process with nodeIntegration enabled.**

-This module can even run in a browser outside of Node (for example in the Electron renderer process with Node Integration disabled).

 ## V4.0 breaking changes
 - the `.appStarted()` method has been removed and integrated into .init()
 - the module is now 100% compatible with browser and hybrid environments